blairw/kb/content/devops.md

 ## bash

+No sensible DevOps environment is complete without some sort of bash terminal.
+Just on Windows you need to install Cygwin.

 ### Pretty PS1

 **PS1** (said to stand for **Prompt String 1**) is the string that appears before every typed command.